How to Get a Contract

 Additional information about change of campus is available at www.changeofcampus.psu.edu.

-Students transferring to Penn State from another university can add their name to the on-campus housing waitlist by logging on to eLiving when the waitlist opens in February.
+Students transferring to Penn State from another university can add their name to the on-campus housing waitlist by logging on to eLiving when the waitlist opens.